Jason Heller hired a company to clear out some poison ivy, and got horrible service. He was pissed.

 Key is that the managers own their budget.
 They are given leeway to execute on their plan, although I still had in place basic cost controls to ensure that costs were still being managed.

-Pushing responsibility down into the organization is the way that company’s succeed.
-And team-based budgeting is the first step to correctly delegating and managing authority.
+Pushing responsibility down into the organization is the way that a company can succeed.
+And team-based budgeting is as useful step to correctly delegating and managing authority.

 Yesterday, Kaspersky announced that some of its internal systems had been breached.
 While this may have created a sense of Schadenfreude in some parts of the security community, Kaspersky has handled the situation quite well.
 Instead of other companies that have suffered a breach, Kaspersky worked straight from the crisis management playbook — full disclosure, plenty of information and a plan.
 Kudos.